Is it hard to move to another country alone?

 Working visas, health insurance, cellphone contracts are always challenging in a foreign country – especially in a foreign language.
 And then there’s doing foreign taxes!
 4) And little things are harder.
 When you move to a new country, all familiarity goes out the door.
 Working visas, health insurance, cellphone contracts are always challenging in a foreign country – especially in a foreign language.
 And then there’s doing foreign taxes!
 4) And little things are harder.
 When you move to a new country, all familiarity goes out the door.
 Many people experience significant challenges to their general wellbeing and mental health when moving to – and living in – another country.
 This can take many forms, such as: Difficulty accessing medication, particularly medication prescribed in the previous country of residence.
 No matter what your reason is, living abroad is worth it; if not for the numerous benefits –– like making life-long international friends and having better career prospects –– then at least for unearthing what you don’t like and what you’re capable of doing on your own.
 Culture shock is something you might face when you move to a new country.
 But it doesn’t have to be a bad thing.
 A lot of people view this adjustment as scary.
 They fear failure, a loss of control, or feeling like an outsider.

-See also What is the synonym of accumulate?
+See also What is the average cost of removals in the UK?

 Are moving countries worth it?